project-bluebird/dodo/Specification.md

 **Return value:** A dataframe of doubles with `from_aircraft_id` as row names and `to_aircraft_id` as column names.
 The values are the geodesic distance in metres between the positions of the aircraft pair at each [`from_aircraft_id`, `to_aircraft_id`] index.

+If any of the given aircraft IDs does not exist in the simulation, the returned dataframe contains a row or column of missing values for that ID.

 **Description:** Get geodesic separation in metres between the positions of all `from_aircraft_id` and `to_aircraft_id` pairs of aircraft.

 ## Geodesic distance